simon-ritchie/apysc/docs_src/source/graphics_move_to_and_line_to.md

 ## Sequential calling of the line_to interface

-If you call the `line_to` interface sequentially, then the result line will become the polyline.
+Sequentially, if you call the `line_to` interface, the result line becomes the polyline.

 ```py
 # runnable